12 Tips for Managing Glazes at a Busy Pottery Studio

 We keep track of the quantity of each glaze that we make over time.
 This helps us calculate our glaze costs per month, based on how much material we’re using as opposed to how much material we’re ordering that may not be used right away.

-You can go to Glazy.org/Inventory to input the costs of your glaze materials and it will calculate the cost of all your glaze recipes.
+You can input the costs of your glaze materials on Glazy.org and it will calculate the cost of all your glaze recipes.
 The software takes your material costs and multiplies the cost by the percentage of that material in your glaze recipe.
 This way you can see how much a batch of each of your glazes actually costs, whether it’s 1000g or 10,000g.